-The equivalent data client load generated from separate map servers can be estimated by dividing the projected ArcIMS peak transaction rate by 1,200 transactions per hour (6,000 TPH / 5 clients).
-If the ArcIMS spatial server were installed on the data server, the peak load per ArcIMS thread would consume a server CPU, which would be equivalent to 20 concurrent ArcGIS clients.
+The equivalent data client load generated from separate map servers can be estimated by dividing the projected ArcIMS peak transaction rate by 800 transactions per hour (6,000 TPH / 7.5 clients).
+If the ArcIMS spatial server were installed on the data server, the peak load per ArcIMS thread would consume a server CPU, which would be equivalent to 30 concurrent ArcGIS clients.

-The chart in Figure 6-36 provides a visual representation of the ArcIMS data server loading model.
+Web Server Sizing Chart.
+The chart in Figure 7-41 provides a visual representation of the ArcGIS Server and ArcIMS CPU sizing model.